engmaths/ddes-dte/content/posts/2025-12-09-new-studentships-2026.md

 The applications will be dealt with in two rounds

-- ROUND 1, deadline January 19, 2026.
+- ROUND 1, deadline 19 January 2026.
-- ROUND 2, deadline March 1, 2026 (if places still available).
+- ROUND 2, deadline 1 March 2026 (if places still available).

 To guarantee that we consider your application, please apply as soon as possible.

+Details on the programme itself can be found on the [more information page](/ddes-dte/posts/2025-12-08-dte-details/).

 At the University of Bristol, we strive to build a culture of inclusion and empathy where people can be themselves at work, recognising the value that diversity of people, perspective and experience bring to our ability to innovate and to maintain our position as a leading research-intensive university.